PrefectHQ/prefect/docs/concepts/deployments.md

 - Upload flow files to a defined storage location for retrieval at run time.
 - Specify run time infrastructure for flow runs, such as Docker or Kubernetes configuration.

-With storage blocks, you can package not only your flow code script but also any supporting files, including your custom modules, SQL scripts and any configuration files needed in your project.
+With remote storage blocks, you can package not only your flow code script but also any supporting files, including your custom modules, SQL scripts and any configuration files needed in your project.

 To define how your flow execution environment should be configured, you may either reference pre-configured infrastructure blocks or let Prefect create those automatically for you as anonymous blocks (this happens when you specify the infrastructure type using `--infra` flag during the build process).